thakurdurgesh/growbook-frontend/docs/home-page.md

 * Home goes to Home Page
 * Resource goes to Resources Page
-* Post opens up Post Page
+* Post
+  * If this is a Parent, it opens Select Post bottom sheet (show on the New Post page)
+  * If this is NOT a parent, it goes to the New Post page
 * Timeline (which should say Chapters instead) goes to Chapters Page
 * Settings goes to Settings page